 HSE Media Release: 2 October 2020

 According to the HSE, the Gárdai and the local authority, positive action and changes to behaviour remain essential to ensuring that hospital and community healthcare services locally are enabled to deal with demands, that the optimum levels of living safely alongside the threat of the virus are sustained and that Co.
-Wexford stays at Level 2 of the public restrictions in place in Ireland.
+Tipperary stays at Level 2 of the public restrictions in place in Ireland.

 - Wash your hands well and often

 - Cover your mouth when coughing or sneezing